vpnsctl/mixpoissonreg/index.md

 ## Dependencies

-The *mixpoissonreg* package depends on the *Rfast* package.
+The *mixpoissonreg* package imports the *Rfast* package.
 The *Rfast* package needs the *GSL* library to be installed.
 If you are using linux, you most likely will need to install the *GSL* library.

 On Ubuntu (version 18.04 or newer), run: